syscrusher/golang.tmbundle/README.md

 ### Installation
 TextMate should detect .go files and load this bundle automatically.

-This bundle uses gocode for completion, godoc for documentation, golint for linting, and goimports for automatic imports and formatting.
+This bundle uses gocode for completion, gogetdoc for documentation, golint for linting, and goimports for automatic imports and formatting.
 These can be installed with the following commands:

 	go get -u github.com/nsf/gocode
-	go get -u golang.org/x/tools/cmd/godoc
+	go get -u github.com/zmb3/gogetdoc
 	go get -u golang.org/x/tools/cmd/goimports
 	go get -u github.com/golang/lint/golint